-After a University of South Carolina department extends an offer to host or hire an international scholar, the knowledgeable staff of the International Support for Faculty and Staff Office will coordinate with the hiring department and the international scholar to begin working on the items required for you to obtain a visa to enter the United States.
+After a University of South Carolina department extends an offer to host or hire an international scholar, the knowledgeable staff of the Office for International Scholars will coordinate with the hiring department and the international scholar to begin working on the items required for you to obtain a visa to enter the United States.

 When to Arrive